 And he's lied about the origins of the coronavirus.

-Uh he's still pushing the wet market theory in spite of the intercept and the 900 documents that they discovered, despite of the emails that show a panic over the NIH knowing that they funded the Wuhan Virology Lab.
+He's still pushing the wet market theory in spite of the intercept and the 900 documents that they discovered, despite the emails that show a panic over the NIH knowing that they funded the Wuhan Virology Lab.

-And of course, the letter from the NIH that contradicts Fauci's own sworn testimony that they knew coronavirus, gain of function research was happening at that lab in in Wuhan.
+And of course, the letter from the NIH that contradicts Fauci's own sworn testimony that they knew coronavirus gain of function research was happening at that lab in Wuhan.

-Uh two guys that have been on the front lines of all of this, Dr. Brian Tyson and Dr. George Fareed have an upcoming book that's called Overcoming the COVID Darkness, how two doctors successfully treated 7,000 patients.
+Two guys that have been on the front lines of all of this, Dr. Brian Tyson and Dr. George Farid, have an upcoming book.

 Dr. Farid, for example, is trained medically, went to Harvard Medical School.